to Reduce Post-harvest Losses

 Both scientific and anecdotal evidence gathered from an assessment of Belize’s productive sector already suggests that current climate variations are affecting the agriculture sector with results in inconsistent yields.
 Belize’s predominantly rain-fed agricultural systems are already experiencing difficulties as changes in rainfall patterns and once predictable amounts of rainfall have introduced uncertainties and unpredictability to local seasonal patterns for planting, harvesting, and storage.

-The project worked with 40 women who had already established backyard gardens through their collaboration in the Child Aid and Community Development Project.
+The project worked with 40 direct beneficiaries who had already established backyard gardens with the Child Aid Project.

 With this project, the women were trained on: